jessbealey88/CV/README.md

 - I used Google Apps scripts to add automation to Google sheets which were used by my team for daily tasks, to make them more user friendly and efficient

 #### Leadership
+In my previous role I was responsible for leading and overseeing the customer service team, aswell as leading on the ongoing review and improvememt of processes within the department, training the team on any changes or updates to processes, and managing any feedback or issues that arose.

 ## Education